miguno/puppet-zookeeper/README.md

   :git => 'https://github.com/miguno/puppet-supervisor.git'
 ```

-Then use librarian-puppet to install (or update) the Puppet module.
+Then use librarian-puppet to install (or update) the Puppet modules.

 <a name="configuration"></a>